artem-bayandin/blockchain-samples/raffle/README.md

 ### commit [6fbe5d0](https://github.com/artem-bayandin/blockchain-samples/tree/6fbe5d0c9fd517066e5f2f643ef18160debf91dc)
 - [Raffle3.sol](https://github.com/artem-bayandin/blockchain-samples/blob/6fbe5d0c9fd517066e5f2f643ef18160debf91dc/raffle/contracts/Raffle3.sol) - a playground to manually test the logic and oracles.
 Manually, it works, being deployed to Rinkeby;
 - [Raffle.sol](https://github.com/artem-bayandin/blockchain-samples/blob/6fbe5d0c9fd517066e5f2f643ef18160debf91dc/raffle/contracts/Raffle.sol) - a cleaned version of Raffle3.sol, not yet tested, but ready to;
+- token allowance should be covered on a frontend, unlimited permissions will be requested (approve 2 ** 256 - 1);
 - 'withdraw' function is not yet implemented;
 - chainlink data providers should be later moved into separate files, notations are to be added;
 - no tests at the moment; (sample of truffle tests might be found [here](https://github.com/artem-bayandin/blockchain-satisfactor/tree/master/test), although it will be refactored soon);